Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 At about 770 hours of observing time plus coordinated parallels, JADES is the largest program operating in JWST Cycle 1 and is a very large investment of instrument team guaranteed time.
 The time was roughly evenly split between the NIRCam and NIRSpec GTO budgets, with a supplementary contribution from the MIRI-US team.
 By applying the experience of the teams that designed and commissioned the instruments, we aim to provide an exquisite legacy data set for these deep fields.

 In this overview paper, we describe the scientific motivations and resulting survey design of JADES, providing an overview of how we developed our strategy to maximize performance in both imaging and spectroscopy in the targeted fields.
-Subsequent papers will describe the imaging data reduction and spectroscopic target selection, as well as the first data release centered on the HUDF \citep{bunker23r,rieke23r}.
+Descriptions of the data reduction and spectroscopic target selection are being presented in the data release papers \citep[][Curtis-Lake et al, in prep., Scholtz et al., in prep.]{bunker23r,rieke23r,eisenstein23jof,deugenio2025}.